sarahmayarchibald/LA-Noire-French/README.md

 # LA-Noire-French
 A standalone page about L.A.
-Noire in French
+Noire in French.